Grade Separation Project

 The Fullerton Road Grade Separation Project would lower Fullerton Road under the existing Union Pacific railroad tracks in the City of Industry and unincorporated area of Los Angeles County, between Rowland Street and State Route 60 (SR-60).
 Plans call for constructing a six-lane roadway underpass on Fullerton Road, four-track railroad bridge and bridge for Railroad Street spanning Fullerton Road.
 Gale Avenue would be lowered at the intersection with Fullerton Road.

-The Fullerton Road Grade Separation construction contract was awarded in March 2016.
+The construction contract was awarded in March 2016.
+Major construction activities began in June 2019 with the closure of Fullerton Road between Gale Avenue and Rowland Street/San Jose for underpass and bridge construction.
 Roadway widening on Fullerton Road near SR-60 has been completed.
-Major construction activities began in June 2019 with the closure of Fullerton Road between Gale Avenue and Rowland Street/San Jose for underpass and bridge construction.
-The project cost is estimated at $159.5 million.
+The lowering of Gale Avenue is completed, with all east and west lanes open for travel.
+The project cost is estimated at $249.75 million

-Please click on the below images for larger view.
+Please click on the below images for a larger view.

 For more project information, please call the Project Helpline at (888) ACE-1426.